cchauve/AGO-pipeline/doc/manual.md

 bugs of the considered tools for example, or inconsistencies with the input data formats), or might require to be tested with different options (e.g. in terms of the considered evolutionary model).
-So AGO is designed in such a way tha a user is given the possibility to explore the results of a step, possibly to run it several times with various options, before providing its output to the next step; the creation of statistics files after each step allows the user to rely on high-level statistics in order to assess the quality of the computed results.
+So AGO is designed in such a way that a user can analyze the results of a step, possibly run it several times with various options, before providing its output to the next step; the creation of statistics files after each step allows the user to rely on high-level statistics in order to assess the quality of the computed results.

-Currently, the commands `slurm`, `bash` and `check` are available for all tools (`MACSE`, `IQ-TREE`, `GeneRax`, `ALE`, `DeCoSTAR`, `spp_dcj`), while the command `stats` is not available for te tools `MACSE` and `IQ-TREE`.
+Currently, the commands `slurm`, `bash` and `check` are available for all tools (`MACSE`, `IQ-TREE`, `GeneRax`, `ALE`, `DeCoSTAR`, `spp_dcj`), while the command `stats` is **not** available for the tools `MACSE` and `IQ-TREE`.

 ## File Formats